 Fleas are easily identified and capable of transmitting disease, although infrequently.
 Fleas from rodents can carry and transmit plague.
 Pesticide application is not the only answer to flea control.
 A professional can introduce growth regulators which can remain in place for up to a year or more.
 Other steps may be taken to tip the scales in your favor for living in a flea-free environment.

 Mice can multiply quickly with litters of five to six born nineteen to twenty-one days after mating.
 Mice are sexually mature at just six to ten weeks old.
 House mice may breed year-round with five to ten litters a year.
 House mice may enter structures by gnawing, jumping, climbing or swimming.
 Trapping and baiting for mice alone is not recommended.
-Dan's Pest and Wildlife and Control can help with habitat modification: eliminating harborage and exclusion all play a part in ridding your home of these pests.
+Dan's Pest Control can help with habitat modification: eliminating harborage and exclusion all play a part in ridding your home of these pests.

 Moles are one of the more common homeowner complaints.
 Moles create two types of underground runways: subsurface runways and deep runways.
 A subsurface runway can be extended by the mole at a rate of one hundred feet a day.
 Trapping is the most reliable way to control the problem; however, attention to detail is important, since moles have an uncanny ability to detect traps and spring those that are set improperly.
-Dan's Pest and Wildlife Control can begin a program for you.
+Dan's Pest Control can begin a program for you.
 Voles and gophers are often mistaken to be moles.
 It’s important to distinguish between them since control techniques will be different.

 Rat species of concern in our area include the Wood Rat (Pack Rat), Norway Rat and Roof Rat.
 All act in different ways but are pests nevertheless.
 Rats can get into openings just half an inch square.
 Not only do they, along with mice, spread many diseases by direct contact with human food, but their urine or feces and their fleas or mites may cause Hantavirus Pulmonary Syndrome (HPS).
 HPS can be fatal and may be transmitted when humans breath air contaminated by droppings and urine or items rats have touched or lived in.
 Never sweep and never vacuum an area that is infested with rodent droppings, as the virus can become airborne.
 Deer mice (white belly and feet) are the main carrier; however, you should avoid all wild rodents.